 1. Credit Card and Algae Scraper

-Got stubborn algae growing on the tank but are unable to get an expensive alga removing tool?
+Got stubborn algae growing on the tank but need help getting an expensive alga-removing tool?
 Look no further than your wallet!
-You can use an old, sturdy card to scrape the algae off the glass.
-This is an easy yet effective method that removes stubborn algae from inhibiting your view of your beautiful aquarium.
+You can scrape the algae off the glass with an old, sturdy card.
+This easy yet effective method removes stubborn algae from inhibiting your view of your beautiful aquarium.

-You want to scrape the algae in a downwards motion followed by hard scraping to ensure you dispatch it properly.
-Do not forget to go in sections till you get every piece, otherwise, you will be left with patches of algae, but you can always redo those parts later.
+You want to scrape the algae in a downward motion followed by hard scraping to ensure you dispatch it properly.
+Remember to go in sections till you get every piece; otherwise, you will be left with patches of algae, but you can always redo those parts later.

 2. Mesh Bags for Filter Media

-If you are faced with the struggle of your filter media making a loud racket inside the filter from all the media jolting around, a mesh bag will help this situation.
-All you must do is find a mesh bag lying around, this can be a mesh bag tea holder or even a filter mesh bag from your local fish store.
+If you struggle with your filter media making a loud racket inside the filter from all the media jolting around, a mesh bag will help this situation.
+All you must do is find a mesh bag lying around; this can be a mesh bag tea holder or even a filter mesh bag from your local fish store.

-Once you have added in the filter media, you then tighten the top of the bag until everything is compressed together tightly.
-Once that step is complete, you can go ahead and stack it in your filter with thick bunches of filter wool on each side.
+Once you have added the filter media, you tighten the top of the bag until everything is compressed together tightly.
+Once that step is complete, you can stack it in your filter with thick bunches of filter wool on each side.
 This will help to reduce the noise you are experiencing.

 3. DIY Bowl/Vase/Hang-on Wall Bowl Filter

-It can be difficult to find a small enough filter for a spherical aquarium, but do not worry, we have a great idea for you!
-All you need is a miniature tea mesh bag, activated carbon, filter wool, a small air stone, and an air pump.
-These products can be found for cheap at your local fish store or online and you only need the smallest weight volumes.
+It can be difficult to find a small enough filter for a spherical aquarium but do not worry, we have a great idea!
+You only need a miniature tea mesh bag, activated carbon, filter wool, a small air stone, and an air pump.
+These products can be found cheaply at your local fish store or online, and you only need the smallest weight volumes.